 Do you love landscaping?
 We do too, and creating a fun and safe environment for your pets is always our goal!
-PlayTime Pet Sitters & Dog Walkers wants to help you keep your yard pet friendly this summer.
+PlayTime Pet Sitters & Dog Walkers of Colorado Springs wants to help you keep your yard pet friendly this summer.
 We have gathered some helpful information to help you create the perfect backyard oasis for you and your whole family.

 What is Pet Landscaping?

 Pet Landscaping is much more of a mentality than a “project”.
 It involves compromise and unique thinking for your pet, but we think that this part is the most fun!
 Your pets deserve an area that keeps them safe, keeps their minds active, and encourages play.
 Utilizing pet friendly materials, incorporating fun areas for you AND your pet to enjoy, and providing shade and hydration is key.

 Mulch is a great addition to any home garden or landscaping project, however some types of mulch are much safer for your pets than others.

 DO’s: Pine, Cedar and Hemlock Mulch tend to be the safest mulches, but if your pet is known to be a chewer, they should still be supervised to prevent choking.

 DONT’s: Cocoa Bean Mulch (made from cocoa shells) is particularly toxic to dogs and should be avoided.
 Rubber mulch is a controversial subject, as it may contain chemicals that are carcinogenic.